Thelon Wildlife Sanctuary

+History

 Established in 1927 as the Thelon Game Sanctuary to conserve muskox populations, its original size was 39000 km2.
 John Hornby and James Charles Critchell-Bullock lived in and traversed the region and surrounding areas during 1923, and in a report afterwards recommended that the area be created as a sanctuary.

 Hornby later would visit again in 1926 and starve to death in the area, with establishment as a sanctuary happening within a year afterwards.
 It was expanded in 1956 to its present size, and is home to the most northerly known moose population above the tree line.
-In addition, the wildlife sanctuary is home to barren-ground caribou (Beverly and Bathurst herds), Arctic wolf, Arctic fox, wolverine, Arctic squirrel (sicsic), barren ground grizzly bear and waterfowl.
+In addition, the wildlife sanctuary is home to barren-ground caribou (Beverly and Bathurst herds), Hudson Bay wolf, Arctic fox, wolverine, Arctic squirrel (sicsic), barren ground grizzly bear and waterfowl.

 The "Thelon Oasis" is a section of the wildlife sanctuary along the Thelon River valley between Warden Grove (the Thelon's confluence with Hanbury River) and Hornby Point.
 Even though it is north of the Arctic tree line, the area supports thick white spruce tree groves, raspberry, currant, and columbine plants, along with tall alluvial dwarf willow thickets and tag alder.
 Scientists believe the contributors to this unusual proliferation of plants more common to subarctic areas include favorable fine-textured soils and climatic oasis effect, higher summer temperatures due to northward elevation fall and the absence of large lakes.

+Inuit history

 The wildlife sanctuary is also the ancestral home of Akilinirmiut, Inuit of the Akiliniq, a hilly area by the shores of Beverly Lake (Tipjalik).
 While there are many lakes within the Thelon Wildlife Sanctuary, Beverly Lake is notable as the widening of the Thelon River at its northeastern border within the wildlife sanctuary, and the end of the spruce tree groves.

 The wildlife sanctuary is a hunting free zone with support from the Inuit of Baker Lake, barring any hunting of the many species present which are otherwise considered game.